Physical and Sexual Abuse Insurance

 Overview

-Over the last two years, some non-government organisations delivering out-of-home care services have reported difficulty in renewing or obtaining insurance policies with cover for physical and sexual abuse (PSA) claims, following commercial insurers withdrawing PSA cover from the market.
+Over recent years, some non-government organisations delivering out-of-home care services have reported difficulty in renewing or obtaining insurance policies with cover for physical and sexual abuse (PSA) claims, following commercial insurers withdrawing PSA cover from the market.

 In response to this, the State Government established temporary indemnity arrangements for out-of-home care and youth homelessness accommodation service providers unable to obtain insurance for PSA claims.